Jenna Dewan Looks Smoking Hot In Navy Bikini

 In the second snap, however, she showed the reality of the situation.
 While her body still looked amazing, she had burst out in a laugh that filled her face with joy.

-Her followers absolutely loved getting the glimpse at her beach adventure, and seeing both the gorgeous posed shot as well as the sweet, more candid, snap.
-The post received over 58,000 likes within just one hour, including a like from morning show queen Kelly Ripa.
+Her followers absolutely loved getting a glimpse of her beach adventure, seeing both the gorgeous posed shot as well as the sweet, more candid, snap.
+The post received more than 58,000 likes within just one hour, including a like from morning show queen Kelly Ripa.

 Jersey Shore star Nicole “Snooki” Polizzi commented on the post, and called Dewan “my wife.”